Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/docs/index.md

 openssl rsa -in rad_rsa_private.pem -outform PEM -pubout -out rad_rsa_public.pem
 ```

-This commands will create the following two files.
+These commands will create the following two files.

 1. rad_rsa_private.pem: Store this private key securely.
 2. rad_rsa_public.pem: This file is required by Rakuten Attribution backend platform to verify the signature of the authentication JWT.